Boost team creativity & collaboration skills in your organization

 For innovation to flourish, organizations must create an environment that fosters creativity; bringing together multi-talented groups of people who work in close collaboration together— exchanging knowledge, ideas and shaping the direction of the future.
 Easier said than done in siloed environments.

-Explore the principles and practices of effective collaboration in this experiential workshop.
+Explore the principles and practices of effective collaboration in this experiential training.

 - Assess your collaboration IQ: A self-evaluation tool.